Police: No charges filed in connection with Pharr crash that killed 8-year-old boy

 Caleb Ramirez died after he was struck by a truck at the 700 block of East Eller Street while he was riding his bicycle near his home, police said.

+Police added that they are closing the investigation following the decision from the grand jury.

+“The facts are there, there are missing links,” Hernandez said.
+“We are going to fight, and we are going to clear Caleb’s name.
+We are going to show the community it is not just for Caleb, it can be another child."

-In a Friday news release, the Pharr Police Department said the case was submitted to the Hidalgo County District Attorney's Office for review before presenting it to a grand jury.
+The Pharr Police Department said the evidence they submitted to the Hidalgo County District Attorney's Office for review before it was presented before a grand jury included body cam footage, doorbell video, witness statements and the police report of the crash.

-READ MORE: Mother of child killed in Pharr while riding his bike speaks out

-“On Wednesday, May 29, 2024, the grand jury returned a decision of 'no bill,' therefore no indictment will be made,” the news release stated.
-“Our thoughts and sympathies remain with the family and loved ones affected by this tragedy.”
+"I believe the grand jury did not have the correct information and evidence only because the 17-year-old driver was not tested," Hernandez said.

+The Pharr Police Department said officers did not test the driver's blood levels because there was no probable cause, and they did not believe the driver was under the influence of drugs or alcohol.

 News Video